WANdisco/wandisco-documentation/docs/quickstarts/troubleshooting/useful_info.md

 ### Create a new environment

-If you want to create a new environment, delete the `.yml` and `.env` files that were created after running the setup script.
-This should be performed after running the `docker-compose down -v` command.
+If you want to create a new environment:

-_Default file names_

-`rm -f docker-compose.common.yml docker-compose.zone-a.yml docker-compose.zone-b.yml common.env zone_a.env zone_b.env`

-There may also be plugin `.yml` for a specific zone that requires deletion.

-_Plugin file names_

-`rm -f docker-compose.zone-a-plugin.yml docker-compose.zone-b-plugin.yml`
+`docker-compose down -v`

+`git clean -xdf`

+`./setup-env.sh`

-Now follow one of the [quickstarts](../installation/quickstart-config.md) to create a new environment.
+The setup script will now prompt you for questions, follow one of the [quickstarts](../installation/quickstart-config.md) to configure your new environment.